siddharthnarula/Computer-Graphics/Report.md

 ```cpp
 bool CycleDetection(std::vector<double> &square);
 ```
 In this function, we run DFS on a graph starting from every node, and when we hit a visited node that is where we find a back edge.
 A subgraph is created inside the main Trojan Map using the left, right, upper, lower coordinates.Then these are transversed while keeping a track of visited nodes.
-If it is revisited, cycle exists.If no, then no cycle exists.
+If it is revisited, cycle exists.
+If no, then no cycle exists.

 ### Time complexity is observed to be O(N)